spice-herald/QETpy/README.md

 [![PyPI version](https://badge.fury.io/py/QETpy.svg)](https://badge.fury.io/py/QETpy)

-QETpy (Quasiparticle-trap-assisted Electrothermal-feedback Transition-edge sensors) provides a general set of tools for TES based detector calibration and analysis.
-It contains submodules for noise modeling, IV analysis, complex impedance fitting, non-linear optimum filter pulse fitting, and many other useful detector R&D analysis tools.
+QETpy (Quasiparticle-trap-assisted Electrothermal-feedback Transition-edge sensors) provides a general set of tools for TES-based detector calibration and analysis.
+It contains submodules for noise modeling, IV analysis, complex impedance fitting, nonlinear optimum filter pulse fitting, and many other useful detector R&D analysis tools.
 This package is _NOT_ intended to contain any tools specific to a particular analysis.
-It is also be DAQ independent, meaning it contains no IO functionality.
+It is also meant to be DAQ independent, meaning it contains no IO functionality.
 It is assumed that the user is able to load their data as NumPy arrays separate from QETpy.

 * Documentation: [Docs](https://qetpy.readthedocs.io/en/latest/)
 * Contributing: [CONTRIBUTING.md](CONTRIBUTING.md)